SofiuzzamanSofi/MUI-Gmail-Landing-Page/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can also start editing server side the page by modifying `src/server.ts`.
-The page auto-updates as you edit the file.
+You can also start editing side the page by modifying `src/pages/_app.ts`.
-You can start editing clinet side the page by modifying `src/main.tsx`.
 The page auto-updates as you edit the file.

 <br/>